dipsx/weather/README.md

 > Controllers/WeatherController.cs

-Create a REST API to check weather for oronto, Vancouver and Calgary, and return the city with the lowest temperature.
+Create a REST API to check weather for Toronto, Vancouver and Calgary, and return the city with the lowest temperature.

 Request
 ```